EGoverde/Mvvm.Nucleus.Maui/README.md

 See the documentation for **Navigation Service** to see the usage and differences between `RegisterShellView` and `RegisterView`.

 ViewModels can be of any type and support dependency injection.
-By implementing interfaces (**see Event Interfaces**) a they can trigger logic on events like navigation or its page appearing.
+By implementing interfaces (**see Event Interfaces**) they can trigger logic on events like navigation or its page appearing.

 It is recommended for a ViewModel to have `ObserableObject` as a base for its bindings.
 An optional `NucleusViewModel` is included to have some boilerplate events like `OnInitAsync()` and `OnRefreshAsync`.